 7. Kayak and Canoeing on Custer State Park’s Lakes

 Do you want to catch a sunrise or sunset while being in the middle of a lake?
 The perfect way to do that is by canoe or kayak!
 Head out and enjoy a picturesque evening on the water paddling along the shores of either Sylvan Lake, Center Lake, or Legion Lake in Custer State Park.

 Take time to explore and relax on the sandy beaches, and see massive rock formations on both Sylvan Lake and Legion Lake.

 There are three-person canoes for rent, three-person kayaks, and single-person paddleboards for rent on both lakes.
 Life jackets are provided, and anyone under the age of 18 must have an adult sign for the rental.

 8. Buffalo Ridge Camp Resort

 I purposely didn’t put this resort in with the rest of the campground section above, only because this isn’t exactly your typical campground.
 This has been considered by campers, “glampers,” and everyone in between, as the best campground next to Custer State Park.
 Less than a half-hour drive and you’re in the state park!

 Your getaway starts at Buffalo Ridge Camp Resort.
 This is a true luxury resort experience, in the middle of South Dakota!
-The resorts range from different styles of sleeping arrangements while giving you the convince of modern appliances whilst being able to celebrate the escape to nature.
+The resorts range from different styles of sleeping arrangements while giving you the convince of modern appliances while being able to celebrate the escape to nature.

 This 86-acre campground is filled with modern cabins, luxury canvas tents, “glamping” teepees, smaller camping cabins, RV sites, and tent camping sites.

 The best part about the resort location is the fact that it is within miles of iconic sights.
 Visit Mount Rushmore National Memorial, Crazy Horse Memorial, Crown Jewel Cave National Monument, and the obvious Custer State Park.
 This wonderful resort is both the perfect getaway and retreat to all the nature Custer has to offer.

 If you want to rest your head somewhere while heading to Custer State Park, make sure to book an Airbnb along the way for great places to stay!